Help Mail slingshot issue #135 : Indybay

-Join the mailing party for Slingshot issue #135 -- drop by for an hour or 8 hours anytime between 1 pm and 9 pm.
+Day 1 of 2 days: Join the mailing party for Slingshot issue #135 -- drop by for an hour or 6 hours anytime between noon and 6 pm.
 Meet new people and listen to old, old jokes.
 It is more fun than it sounds.

 We will be mailing 12,000 copies to all 50 US states.
 Slingshot is a radical independent newspaper published in Berkeley since 1988.